RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 First of all here's what we mean by "k-element subsets of an n-element set".
 For example we might want all the 3-element subsets of a 5-element set.
 We learned last time that there are 2^5 of 32 subsets of a set with 5 elements.
 To really see these subsets and start to detect patterns in how they are built, I encourage you right now to stop the video and just try writing all 32 subsets of the set {1,2,3,4,5}.
 Go ahead, try it!

 If you've found all of them, you should be looking at this list.
 Of those 32 subsets, you can see that just 10 of them have 3 elements.
+So the number of 3-element subsets of a 5-element set, is 10.
+The number of 4-element subsets of a 5-element set is 5.
+And so on.

+So how would we count the number of 3-element subsets of a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5NTE0Mjg4OV19
+eyJoaXN0b3J5IjpbMjA5Mjg2MjU4MF19
 -->